What are the types of mortgage loan?

 A mortgage loan is a secured loan where a borrower pledges their property as collateral to secure funds.
 It has become a popular financing option due to its sizable loan amounts, relatively low interest rates, and flexible repayment tenures.
 In India, there are several types of mortgage loans, each catering to different needs and circumstances.
 These include the simple mortgage, usufructuary mortgage, English mortgage, mortgage by conditional sale, mortgage by title deed deposit, and anomalous mortgages.
 Each type offers distinct features and terms, and understanding these types of mortgage loans can help borrowers choose the best option based on their requirements.

-4. Reverse mortgages: Available to seniors aged, reverse mortgages allow homeowners to convert their home equity into cash without monthly payments.
-The loan is repaid when the homeowner moves, sells the property or passes away.
-This type is often used to supplement retirement income.
+Reverse mortgages are designed for senior citizens, enabling them to convert home equity into cash without requiring monthly repayments.
+The loan is repaid when the homeowner sells the property, moves, or passes away.
+This option is commonly used to supplement retirement income.

 How Does a Mortgage Work?